elodina/sawfly/pisaura.md

-# PISAURA - A Simoorg on Mesos Scheduler
+# Pisaura - Simoorg on Mesos Scheduler

 Pisaura is is a scheduler that runs Simoorg on Mesos.